Regular price $34.95 CAD

 Shane M. Chartrand

 SHANE MEDERIC CHARTRAND, of the Enoch Cree Nation, is at the forefront of the re-emergence of Indigenous cuisine in North America.
 Raised in Central Alberta, where he learned to respect food through raising livestock, hunting, and fishing on his family’s acreage, Chartrand relocated to Edmonton as a young man to pursue culinary training.
-In 2015, Chartrand was invited to participate in the prestigious international chef contingent of Cook It Raw, and has since competed on Iron Chef Canada and Chopped Canada.
+In 2015, Chartrand was invited to participate in the prestigious international chef contingent of Cook It Raw, and has since competed on Chopped Canada.
 Currently, Chartrand is the executive chef at the acclaimed SC Restaurant at the River Cree Resort & Casino in Enoch, Alberta, where he transforms his diverse influences and experiences into culinary art.